alankan2004/EDGAR-Automation/README.md

 So I just end up grouping those columns together, so if a column has sub-columns, I put them in a tuple, but the user will have to know the entries are suppose to be under the sub-columns not the main column, if a column has sub-columns.

 * More try & excepts for catching errors.
+* Using request instead of Selenium.
+As I was half way through the project, I realized it's probably better to use request than selenium for this project.
+Since selenium requires the user to have Google Chrome, and it loads the webpage, which isn't necessary in this case, requests would be cleaner.
 * Optimize the code.
 * Maybe also save the tsv file in Excel for better reading.
 * Asks for extra input for the filling type, then no longer limits to 13F files.